clzani/DEREP-NP/README.md

 https://www.dropbox.com/sh/xbklrj25gxp8vtg/AAC6wwPrnay_mWdGHcAOM-eBa?dl=0

+June 21, 2021
+DEREP-NP-COCONUT was added.
+We used the COlleCtion of Open NatUral producTs (COCONUT), a database with about 400,000 unique compounds.
+Duplicate compounds, as per the DataWarrior algorithm, were removed from the SDF file downloaded from (https://coconut.naturalproducts.net/ accessed on june 10th, 2021)

+15/06/2017
 We are thankfull to Prof. John Blunt, Professor Emeritus at School of Physical and Chemical Sciences, University of Canterbury, NEW ZEALAND, for this nice version of DEREP-NP for ChemFinder users.
 If your ChemFinder version is newer than 5 you will be asked if you want to upgrade the files.
 No problems with that.
-Enjoy.

-15/06/2017

 Quick Tips to Use the Database in DataWarrior
 1)	When you open the DataWarrior file you downloaded, close all graphics windows and leave only the Table and Structures windows open.